Almira-Junny/Higurashi-Web/README.md

 # Higurashi Website

-A website that advertises Higurashi no Naku koro ni, combined with a forum for everyone to exchange and discuss around the game
+A website that advertises Higurashi no Naku koro ni, combine with a forum for everyone to exchange and discuss around the game

 Frontend: ReactJS, HTML, CSS.